CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/safehaven-4.0.4-release.md

 ### Upgrade from 4.0.3

-Please note that 4.0.4 only changes GUI and Syntropy on top of 4.0.3.
+Please note that **4.0.4 only changes GUI and Syntropy on top of 4.0.3**.

 Even though the Windows agent shows different versions for 4.0.3 and 4.0.4, there is no real difference between them.
-Therefore, it is perfectly OK to run Windows agent with version 4.0.3 while the GUI and Syntropy are upgraded to version 4.0.4.
+Therefore, **it is perfectly OK to run 4.0.3 Windows agent while the GUI and Syntropy are upgraded to version 4.0.4.**

 ### Upgrade from 4.0.1 and 4.0.2